GuiSeger/climbing_plants_phenology/README.md

-# climbing_plants_phenology
-Codes for the submitted manuscript "Contrasting phylogenetic signals in flowering and fruiting phenology at species and assemblage scale in a climbing plant community".
+Dataset and codes for the submitted manuscript "Contrasting phylogenetic signals in flowering and fruiting phenology at species and assemblage scale in a climbing plant community".

-Authors: Guilherme Dubal dos Santos Seger, Sandra Maria Hartz, and Leandro da Silva Duarte
+Guilherme Dubal dos Santos Seger, Sandra Maria Hartz, and Leandro da Silva Duarte

-Files description:
+# Files description:

 Seger_etal_JVS_data.RData
 Dataset containing all objects necessary to execute the following scripts.